arnovb-github/PoshCommence/docs/Get-CmcConnections.md

 ```

 ## DESCRIPTION
-Returns the connectionnames and their categoryname to the specfied category in Commence.
+Returns the connectionnames and their categoryname to the specified category in Commence.

 ## EXAMPLES